Bopzor/wat-food/README.md

 4. Remove an item
     - swipe

+5. Store in LocalStorage

-5. Setup api
+6. Setup api

-6. Save item in db
+7. Save item in db

-7. Autocomplete input
+8. Autocomplete input

-8. Validate item name
+9. Validate item name
     - add a 'verifed' column.
 Return only `verified` is `true`.

-9. Categories
+10. Categories

-10. Sort categories
+11. Sort categories